Samuel Kinkead: First World War

 Samuel Kinkead served in 2 Wing RNAS during the Gallipoli Campaign.
 While flying a Bristol Scout, he shot down a Fokker on 11 August 1916.
-He also scored on 28 August 1916 while flying a Nieuport, and was credited with a third victory while flying a Nieuport.
+He also scored on 28 August 1916 while flying a Nieuport, and was credited with a third victory while also flying a Nieuport.

 He fell ill with a serious case of malaria and was shipped home to convalesce.
 Upon recovery, he was forwarded to England, where his older brother Thompson was training as a pilot in the Royal Flying Corps.
 While on his second solo flight on 3 September 1917, Thompson died in a crash at Shoreham.
 Samuel signed for his deceased brother's personal effects.

 Samuel Kinkead was assigned to 1 Naval Squadron to fly Nieuports on the Western Front.
 Exactly two weeks after his brother's death, on 17 September 1917, he drove down a DFW two-seater out of control.
 A month later, he repeated the feat to become an ace.
 He went on to claim three more triumphs in October.

 In November and December 1917, he downed three planes each.
 In mid November, he switched 'birds' to fly a Sopwith Camel, the type of plane he would fly through war's end.
 Then, with his tally at 14, he went on hiatus for three months.
 During this time, on 22 February, he was awarded the Distinguished Service Cross (DSC).

 In March, 1918, he started accumulating victories by ones and twos, finishing up May with his total at 26.
 Most of the time, he drove enemy craft out of the fight; he reported few destroyed.
 However, he received a Bar to his DSC on 26 April 1918.
 Then on 30 May he took another hiatus, this time for two months.

 He scored on each of the last three days of July, and four times in August, bringing his total to 33.
 He had become the leading ace out of the 18 in his squadron, now renumbered 201 Squadron when it was folded into the newly formed Royal Air Force.
 On 3 August, he received the Distinguished Flying Cross (DFC).
 On 2 November, he was awarded a Bar to his DFC.

 Out of the victories whose details are recorded, Kinkead claimed 23 enemy planes 'out of control' including three shared.
 He destroyed five, and shared in the destruction of two others.
 One aircraft was claimed captured.